o3de/o3de.org/content/docs/learning-guide/tutorials/entities-and-prefabs/override-a-prefab.md

 ## What are prefab overrides?

 Prefab overrides are one of the major components of the prefab system.
-Before overrides, the only way to modify prefabs is by entering Prefab Edit Mode but changes would be applied to all instances of that prefab.
-With overrides, we can make prefabs stand out from the rest of their siblings, which gives content creators much more control and flexibility in building large and complex scenes.
-It also opens doors for easily overriding default procedural prefabs that are imported from `.fbx` files.
+Before overrides, changing a single prefab instance would affect all instances.
+With overrides, we can make prefabs stand out from the rest of their siblings.
+Overrides give content creators much more flexibility to build large and complex scenes.
+It also allows for overriding default procedural prefabs that are imported via `.fbx` files.

 The following image shows two instances of Car prefab in a level.
 With overrides enabled, the Car instances are expandable and can be opened for editing: